tomhiskey/tom-personal-site-jekyll/about.md

 Besides management, I try and be a good leader.
 Often, that's about listening actively and caring genuinely.

 I never do anything perfectly.
-I enjoy learning and levelling up, and helping those around me level up too.
+I enjoy learning and helping those around me level up.

 I keep a strict work-life balance so I can be with my family, pursue my hobbies and find creative ways to waste time.